-It’s quite common for a NY driver to be pulled over and informed that their license was suspended.
-In addition to now having to deal with the underlying charge (most commonly Aggravated Unlicensed Operation), the natural question is how one goes about reinstating a suspended NY license.
+It’s quite common for a New York driver to be pulled over and informed that their license was suspended.
+In addition to now having to deal with the underlying charge (most commonly Aggravated Unlicensed Operation), the natural question is how one goes about reinstating a suspended New York license.
 The process for getting a suspended license reinstated will depend on the reason for the suspension.
 Below are some of the most common reasons for a suspension.
 In many cases, it is recommended that you contact an attorney to help figure out the reason for the suspension and/or clear it.

 |Reason for Suspension||How to Clear the License Suspension|